bendrucker/jobs/instructions/backend-engineer.md

 **Google Calendar Data Proxy**

 Build a NodeJS app that transforms data from the [Google Calendar API](https://developers.google.com/google-apps/calendar/concepts) into a specific format.
-This app should also handle the OAuth authentication flow.
+This app should also handle the OAuth authentication flow. **Do not use the [google-api-nodejs-client](https://github.com/google/google-api-nodejs-client)**.

 ## Routes